dj0nny/Pokencyclopedia/README.md

 # OR
 yarn build
 ```
-A deployed version in avaiable on [Netlify](https://netlify.com) at this URL: https://determined-mahavira-ffd5b1.netlify.com/#/
+A deployed version is available on [Netlify](https://netlify.com) at this URL: https://determined-mahavira-ffd5b1.netlify.com/#/

 ## Built with ❤️ using: